-You might have regular meetings or more sporadic sessions with your teenager’s coach.
+Based on our observations, you might have regular meetings or more sporadic sessions with your teenager’s coach.
 The frequency of these meetings will depend on your teenager, and their individual needs, during the Teen Coaching process.

-Now in Chapter 3, I will get you acquainted with the solid benefits of Teen coaching.
+In Chapter 3, I will get you acquainted with the solid benefits of Teen coaching.

 Perks of Teen Coaching

 In order to develop holistically, teenagers need guidance in different areas of their life.
 A coach can provide this support system for your teenager during their teenage years and help them grow into a well-rounded individual.

 Teen Coaching can help you develop the skills you need to achieve your goals.
 But that’s not all – there are plenty of other benefits to be had from working with a coach!

 In this chapter, we’ll take a look at some of the best perks of Teen Coaching.

 A Great Sense of Achievement

 Coaching is all about encouraging and motivating your teenager, helping them develop as they go along.
 When you coach someone, you’re there to cheer them on as they accomplish their goals.